rya-sge/access-denied/_posts/2026-07-30-alchemy-smart-wallet-account-abstraction.md

 isMath: false
 ---

-Most write-ups of account abstraction stop at the standard: a `UserOperation`, a bundler, an `EntryPoint`.
-ERC-4337 deliberately says nothing about how an account decides *which* key signed, how permissions are scoped, or how a session key gets installed without an extra transaction.
-Those decisions belong to the account implementation, and they are where the engineering actually lives.
-Alchemy is one of the few teams that has published every layer of its answer — the account contracts, the bundler, and the API that hides both — so its stack can be read end to end.
+[ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) defines how a smart account proves to the `EntryPoint` that a `UserOperation` is authorised.
+It says nothing about how the account decides *which* key signed, how a key's permissions are scoped, or how a session key gets installed without spending a separate transaction.
+Those questions are left to the account implementation, and answering them is most of the work.

+Alchemy has published its answer at every layer — the account contracts, the bundler, and the API that hides both — which makes the stack readable end to end.
 This article follows that path, from the Solidity that validates a signature to the handful of JSON-RPC methods an application actually calls.

 > This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and several custom skills